 HR data - all current HR records, staff and contractors will be migrated including all basic data, such as name, job title, position, organisational assignment, next of kin, confidential/restricted diversity data, pay and allowances, bank details etc. There could also be a minimum HR data set needed for old employees.

+RACIs for implementation and on-going service.

+Introduction

+Following discussions with all Tenderers, the Department has finalised the set of implementation and on-going services that best meet its needs and resource profile.
+Suppliers shall provide the services where there is Responsibility (R) and/or Accountability (A) within the scope of their fixed price.

+Please note that only R’s and As are included at this stage as being those items which will materially impact pricing.

+RACI for Implementation